spanini2/spanini2/README.md

-### Hi there 👋 I'm Salban Nithilaselvan
+### I'm Salban Nithilaselvan
-- 🔭 I’m currently working on coding FTC 15167's robot 🤖 for the 22-23 season
-- 🌱 I’m currently learning about Machine Learning 🧠 and its applications to Computer Vision 📸
+- 🔭 I’m currently interning at Dartmouth's EDIT ML Lab, wroking on research in deep learning with cancer survival analysis
-- 💬 Ask me about anything related to volleyball 🏐 or Formula 1 🏁
+- 💬 Ask me about anything related to Formula 1 🏁 (Go McLaren! 🟠)
-- ⚡ Fun fact: I also like to collect US State and US National Park Quarters 💰!
-- 📫 How to reach me: Shoot me an email 📧 at salban.nithilaselvan@gmail.com!
+- 📫 Reach me at salban.nithilaselvan@gmail.com

 <!--
 **spanini2/spanini2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.